singhvik/singhvik.github.io/about.markdown

 permalink: /about/
 ---

-Hey, I am Vikram.

-I like music and technology.
-I hope I can share something useful with you guys.
+Hey, I am Vikram, an experienced software developer based in beautiful city of Christchurch in New Zealand.

+I often use Java, docker, reactjs and node while programming.
+I feel lucky to be a software engineer, it's so much fun.

 > In a world where you can be anything, choose to be kind.